the third attempt at a human-centered internet

 Who we are

 humanet3 is a joint research group established by the Max Planck Institute for Comparative Public Law and International Law (Prof. Armin von Bogdandy), the Max Planck Institute for Innovation and Competition (Prof. Josef Drexl), and the Center for Humans and Machines (CHM) at the Max Planck Institute for Human Development in Berlin (Prof. Iyad Rahwan).
-It is led by Erik Tuchtfeld.
+It is led by Erik Tuchtfeld, other group members are Anna Sophia Tiedeke, Chaewon Yun, and Germán Oscar Johannsen.

 What we do